rrifafauzikomara/MovieApp/README.md

     # Root Project
     .
+    |
+    |
+    ├── lib                        # Name of module (default from Flutter) │   ├── launcher               # Main Application
+    │   └── ui                     # Activity/View layer
+    |
+    └── libraries                  # Name of directory
         ├── core                   # Name of module (new package) │   ├── bloc               # Business logic component.
         │   └── network            # Remote Data Handlers
         |       ├── api            # Retrofit API for remote end point, model using Equatable.
         |       ├── model          # Model / POJO using Equatable.
         │       └── repository     # Single source of data and for handling data from network to cache.
         |
-    ├── lib                    # Name of module (default from Flutter) │   └── ui                 # Activity/View layer
+        ├── dependencies           # Handle dependency version updates.
         |
         └── shared                 # Name of module (new package) ├── common             # Common shared.
             │   ├── extension      # Extension methods.
             │   ├── helpers        # Custom function, extension, etc which can be used repeatedly on each method.
             │   ├── styles         # Custom style that will be used on each widget.
             │   └── utils          # Utility classes.
             └── widget             # Custom widget which can be used repeatedly.

 ## Built With 🛠